 Indecisive Vote.
 In any case where a vote of the MPC does not result in official action, the petition shall be automatically re-docketed for the next regularly scheduled meeting of the MPC.

 Continuance.
-A continuance may be requested for sufficient cause by the petitioner, by an interested party, or a member of the MPC.
+A continuance may be requested for sufficient cause by the petitioner, by an interested party, the Administrative Officer, or a member of the MPC.
 It shall be within the discretion of the MPC to grant or deny any request for continuance.
 Re-notification shall not be required if a petition is continued at a properly noticed public hearing/meeting to a specified future hearing/meeting date of the MPC.

 Continuance Request by the Petitioner.
-A request for continuance by the petitioner may be filed in writing prior to the MPC’s hearing/meeting or made orally at the beginning of the MPC meeting.
+A request for continuance by the petitioner may be filed in writing prior to the MPC’s hearing/meeting or made orally at the beginning of the MPC meeting, or at any time during the hearing/meeting until the time a vote has been ordered by the President or chairperson presiding at the meeting.
+The first continuance request by a petitioner for a petition shall be automatically granted by the MPC.

 Continuance Request by an Interested Party.
 A request for continuance by an interested party may be filed in writing prior to the MPC’s hearing/meeting or made orally at the beginning of the MPC meeting.
 For purposes of a public hearing, an “interested party” is any individual whose right to use, acquire, or enjoy property is or may be affected by action taken by the MPC.

 Continuance Request by a Member of the MPC.
-A member of the MPC may make a motion of continuance for consideration by the MPC.
+A member of the MPC may make a motion of continuance for consideration by the MPC orally at any time during the hearing/meeting until the time a vote has been ordered by the President or chairperson presiding at the meeting.

+Continuance Request by the Administrative Officer.
+A request for continuance by the Administrative Officer may be filed in writing prior to the MPC’s hearing/meeting or made orally at the beginning of the MPC meeting, or at any time during the hearing/meeting until the time a vote has been ordered by the President or chairperson presiding at the meeting.

 If a continuance is granted by the MPC after a petition is introduced and a public hearing held, any member of the MPC not present at the meeting where the continuance is granted may not vote on the petition at the subsequent meeting unless the public hearing is re-opened and all information is presented again to the MPC.